 How have the volunteers begun Nazarene work in Bulgaria?
-Images of Jim Jones and David Koresh exploiting their followers made big news in Bulgaria.
+Images of Jim Jones and David Koresh exploiting their followers in the name of Jesus Christ made big news in Bulgaria.
 Scandals involving American televangelists did not go unnoticed.
 Those are the things Bulgarians think of when someone mentions Christians who are not Eastern Orthodox.
 It has not been easy overcoming such erroneous stereotypes.

-In Bulgaria we have to show that born-again Christians are people who care deeply.
+In Bulgaria, we have to show that born-again Christians are people who care deeply.
 We are fitted to do that.
-Nazarenes aren't into "excursion evangelism."
+Nazarenes aren't into "excursion evangelism" or "safari evangelism."
 We don't grandly go somewhere, make a big splash, report "thousands" of converts to supporters back home and move on.
 That's not our style.
-Indeed, our long-term goals for Bulgaria center on planting loving, caring communities of Bulgarian believers.
+Indeed, our long-term goals for Bulgaria center on planting loving, caring communities of Bulgarian believers in Jesus Christ.
 That will not happen overnight; it will take time.

 When the doors opened for Nazarenes in Bulgaria, Hermann Gschwandtner knew that open evangelism there had already become difficult.
 There were new freedoms.
 Still, evangelicals faced formidable problems in holding public worship services.
 As we've mentioned earlier, Hermann formulated a strategy built around a compassionate ministries foundation.
 As the denomination went into a country, it would register that foundation before attempting to register as a church.
 He used the term "Institute for Total Encouragement" as a title for those foundations.

 That compassionate ministry thread has lots of different strands in it.
-Don Moore works with farmers wanting loans from international lending organizations.
-When communism took over, family farms were seized.
+Don Moore worked with farmers wanting loans from international lending organizations.
+When Communism took over, family farms were seized.
 The land was put into huge collective enterprises.
 Many of those families are now getting land back from the government.
 But they have no equipment with which to farm it.
 Nor do they know how to get loans to buy equipment.
-Don has helped several of these farmers successfully apply for loans./>
+Don helped several of these farmers successfully apply for loans.

 The team ran across to an orphanage that desperately needed help.
 Their building needed considerable renovation and upgrading to its kitchen.
 If that work was not done, the government Health Department planned to close the orphanage.
 With the help of some Nazarene businessmen in the U.S., that kitchen was remodeled and the orphanage stayed open.
-Now the team has a regular ministry to those orphans.
+The team was trhen able to start a regular ministry to those orphans.

 Nazarene Compassionate Ministries has shipped in a container or more of donated medical supplies.
 Bulgaria's hospitals are badly strapped financially, so this kind of help is badly needed.
 As those supplies have come through customs, the volunteers have discovered that some of them have been pilfered before they got them.
 The good news is that most of the medical supplies have been delivered to hospitals and put to use for needy people.

 One of those was a blind couple.
 The ministry to that couple began the day Don Moore saw a confused man in the middle of a busy street.
 Cars were honking at the confused man.
-Buses and trolleys were rumbling by uncomfortably close.
+Buses and trolleys rumbled rumbling by uncomfortably close.
 Don ran out to the blind man and discovered that he was also quite deaf.
 Don got "Grandpa" Ivan safely back on the sidewalk.
-Then the Nazarene volunteers began visiting he and his wife regularly.
+Then, the Nazarene volunteers began visiting him and his wife regularly.

 Another elderly lady with whom they made friends had a wood floor in her kitchen/dining area that had buckled upward.
-Amazingly, those floor boards were a foot higher in the middle than they were around the walls.
-Apparently moisture had swelled the flooring so much it no longer fit in the kitchen.
+Amazingly, those floorboards were a foot higher in the middle than they were around the walls.
+Apparently, moisture had swelled the flooring so much it no longer fit in the kitchen.
 The walls were unyielding masonry.
 So, the only place the swollen floor could go was up in the middle.
-It was an remarkable sight!
+It was a remarkable sight!

 The elderly lady had no money to pay someone to fix her floor.
-So she had learned to live with the huge bulge.
+So, she had learned to live with the huge bulge.
 Then, to her surprise, one day several Nazarene volunteers showed up and went to work.
-They carefully dismantled the floor board by board.
-Then they pieced it back together flat on the concrete sub-floor (and, yes, there were a few boards left over!).
+Board by board, they carefully dismantled the floor.
+Then, they pieced it back together flat on the concrete subfloor (and, yes, there were a few boards left over!).

-About one evening a week, the team plays basketball with Bulgarian young people.
-They had rent an old gym in which most of the lights did not work.
+About one evening a week, the team played basketball with Bulgarian young people.
+They rented an old gym in which most of the lights did not work.
 That doesn't seem to matter.
-They race up and down the dimly-lit gym, laughing and shouting till they drop from exhaustion.
-On other evenings Bulgarian young people will come by the team's apartments.
-There, conversations often turn to the Bible and spiritual matters.
+They raced up and down the dimly lit gym, laughing and shouting till they dropped from exhaustion.
+On other evenings, Bulgarian young people would go by the team's apartments.
+There, conversations often turned to the Bible and spiritual matters.

 Will the gospel take root in Bulgaria?
 Yes.
 There will be all kinds of obstacles of mistrust.
 But the team has hit on a wonderful design for the Bulgarian tapestry.